JSON2Video/json2video-php-sdk/README.md

     // Add the scene to the movie
     $movie->addScene($scene);

-    // Call the API and render the movie
+    // Call the API and start rendering the movie
     $movie->render();

+    // Wait for the render to finish
+    $movie->waitToFinish();
 ```

 This is the resulting video: